 Naturally, this all also means that the high end frequencies are the one area where the EM205 doesn’t deliver quite as much as other units might.
 Listening to the same song, when Adele gets into her vocal pyrotechnics for the grand finale of the track, the power is all there, but some of the crackle you might get from her voice on the top end is slightly rolled off.
 This is less a problem in a piano and vocal ballad, but even the most emphatic of high range vocal performances can threaten to get a little lost here in mixes that are big and busy enough.

 To say I was surprised by the EM205 is certainly a big understatement.
-While they may not turn any heads with their decidedly regular design or features, the sound quality is simply superior for a consumer level earbud.
-Anyone looking for an extra kick to their casual listening or some backup earbuds that their audiophile ears can still enjoy should definitely look at these tiny power houses from Strauss and Wagner.
+While they may not turn any heads with their decidedly regular design or features, the sound quality is simply superior for a consumer level earbuds.
+Anyone looking for an extra kick to their casual listening or some backup wired earbuds that their audiophile ears can still enjoy should definitely look at these tiny power houses from Strauss and Wagner.

 You can order Strauss and Wagner EM205 at Audio46.